xlwings/xlwings/docs/quickstart.rst

 2. Scripting: Automate/interact with Excel from Python
 ------------------------------------------------------

-Establish a connection to a workbook:
+Establish a connection with a workbook:

     >>> import xlwings as xw
     >>> wb = xw.Book()  # this will open a new workbook